Chapter 3: The Margin of Error#

 Fig. 5 Figure 3.1 Accuracy vs precision illustrated with target diagrams.
 High precision with low accuracy (systematic bias) is more dangerous than low precision alone — it produces confident, reproducible, and consistently wrong results.
 In epidemiology, a miscalibrated blood pressure cuff produces this pattern.#

-Framingham example: If the blood pressure cuffs used in the 1950s Framingham exams were systematically over-reading by 5 mmHg (a calibration error), every measurement would be precise but inaccurate.
-A larger sample would not fix this — it would just give a more precisely wrong answer.
+Framingham example: If the blood pressure cuffs used in the 1950s Framingham exams were systematically over-reading by 5 mmHg (a calibration error), every measurement would be highly precise (tightly clustered) but completely inaccurate (missing the true bullseye).
+A larger sample size would not fix this — it would just give you a more precisely wrong answer.

 Section 2: The Standard Error#